-Board meetings are open to the public and are normally held on the third Monday of every month at the City of Marina Council Chambers, 211 Hillcrest Avenue at 6:30 pm.
+Board meetings are open to the public and are normally held on the third Monday of every month at the MCWD offices at 920 2nd Avenue, Suite A, Marina at 6:30 p.m.
 Agendas are posted in the following places at least 72 hours before each meeting: Marina Coast Water District, Marina and Seaside City Halls, Marina and Seaside Libraries and the Marina Post Office.